Cookie decorating: Jack o lantern cookies

 The icing will harden as it sits out, so let the cookies set for awhile and you will notice the glossy sheen of the icing will turn matte when they are dried.
 Voila!
 Your fun Jack o lantern cookies are done!

-Make sure to let me know how yours turned out in the comments below, and also pin this article so you can refer back to it again and again.
+Make sure to let me know how yours turned out in the comments below.